 We also love to wine taste and support any local wineries as well.
 It’s nice because you can taste the bottle before you buy it.

-We hope you’ve learned some basic tips for serving wine!
-Please print, save or pin our charming tips for serving wine guide and happy serving!
+We hope you’ve learned some basic tips.
+Please print, save or pin our charming tips for guide and happy serving!